lukeburns/hip5-hyperzone/README.md

 The [hypercore protocol](https://hypercore-protocol.org/) is one candidate distributed data structure with satisfactory properties, on top of which zone storage can be written.
 [Hyperzone](https://github.com/lukeburns/hyperzone) is an experimental implementation of such a data structure that can be replicated with peers discovered via a DHT using the [Replicator](https://github.com/lukeburns/replicator) library.
 Other distributed zone protocols might choose to use a different data structure and protocol.

-If a Handshake TLD <_tld_> sets a HIP-5 NS record "_<public-key>_._hyperzone", then any HIP-5 extension implementing the `hyperzone` protocol must upon receiving queries:
+If a Handshake TLD _{tld}_ sets a HIP-5 NS record "_{public-key}_._hyperzone", then any HIP-5 extension implementing the `hyperzone` protocol must upon receiving queries:

-1. Locate a peer in possession of a replica of the hyperzone addressed by the public key _<public-key>_.
+1. Locate a peer in possession of a replica of the hyperzone addressed by the public key _{public-key}_.
 2. Verify and resolve records from that hyperzone.
 3. Listen for peers with updates to the hyperzone.
 4. Cache and replicate the hyperzone with peers.